alex-page/alexpage.dev/src/index.md

 ---
 layout: page
 ---
 Hey, I'm Alex.
-I lead multidisciplinary teams, build communities and create systems with modern technology and thoughtful design.
-I am obsessed with user experience and write code that connects people to pixels.
+I write code that connects people to pixels.
+I build communities and create systems with modern technology and thoughtful design.

 {% include 'home-images.njk' %}

-I am working on the [Polaris Design System](https://polaris.shopify.com)  at [Shopify](https://shopify.com).
-The design platform that scales high quality user experiences to thousands of developers and designers.
+I lead multidisciplinary teams across 8+ timezones at [Shopify](https://shopify.com) .
+I am working on the [Polaris Design System](https://polaris.shopify.com) – Shopify's open source design platform.
+Our team scales high quality, accessible and performant user experiences to thousands of developers and designers building the commerce platform for everyone.

 I was the Lead User Experience Engineer on the [Australian Government Design System](https://designsystem.gov.au).
 I worked in a team to align 1000+ websites over 200+ organisations.